leecheng28/FIT1047-Intro-Computer-System-and-Security-Revision/README.md

 - Outside an automous system, an automous system pair exchange information via a border router - "exterior routing" (protocols: BGP - border gateway protocol).

 ## Week11
+Trusted certificates:
+- A trusted certificate is digitally signed by a known certification authority.
+- Browsers (e.g., Chrome, Safari, Firefox) have a list of known certification authorities.

+Problems with certificate:
+- Each browser has a long list of trusted certificates.
+But it is unclear whether those certificates are trustworthy.
+- Everyone can buy certificates for their website, but it does not make the certificate trustworthy.

+VPN: A VPN connects a client to VPN gateway via encrypted VPN tunnel.

+why VPN does not provide end-to-end security between a home PC and a PC in an enterprise network: because the encrypted tunnel ends at VPN gateway.
+It does not extend to the enterprise network.

+DMZ (demiltarized zone):
+- Create a zone that considered less secure than internal network, but still protected from direct access.
+It is a zone that lies between an internal network and the internet.

+Examples of firewall placements for DMZ:
+- A DMZ can be realized with one firewall (three-legged).
+One leg is the DMA, the 2nd leg is the internet, and the 3rd leg is the internal network.
+- A DMZ can be realized with two firewalls (and is more secure).
+One towards the internet and another one towards the internal network.

+IDS (intrusion detection system):
+It monitors network and system activities.
+Once a potentially malicious activity is found, alert the system.

+IPS (intrusion prevention system):
+It is an IDS with additional active functionality.
+It blocks or stops potentially malicious activities.

 ## Week12
 Security properties
 authenticity: data is from the source where it claims to be from.

 integrity: data has not been changed since last authentic event.

 confidentiality: data is kept to some principals only.

 privacy: the protection of personal information (account, password).

 availability: the quality of the system being available when needs arise.

 non-repudiation: some action is related to some entity, and cannot be repudiated. e.g., signed contract.

 Security attacks
 worm: a standalone malware program that replicates itself, and trys to spread to other computers through networks, file transfers.

 virus: a standalone malware program that replicates itself, and insert codes into computer system in order to exploit system weakness.
 Get distributed with program/document.
-Runs and spread when host program executes. trojan horse: a program that hides itself from its true intents, create backdoors to give attacker access, activate other malwares.
+Runs and spread when host program executes.

+trojan horse: a program that hides itself from its true intents, create backdoors to give attacker access, activate other malwares.

 phishing: create a fake login in page and steal internet users' credentials.

 ransomware: install malicious programs that encrypt data, and ask for money.

 botnets: remote control, run denial of service attacks that prevents system from working. e.g., from inside of a computer using virus, trojan horse.
 Or from outside of a computer using massive requests/traffics.

+## Sample exam